HerrMotz/bachelor-thesis/publication/main.typ

 = Querying
 == SPARQL Protocol and RDF Query Language <heading:sparql>

 The acronym _SPARQL_ is recursive and stands for *S*\PARQL *P*\rotocol *A*\nd *R*\DF *Q*\uery *L*\anguage.
 It is considered to be a _graph based_ query language.
-This definitions in this section follow its currently recommended specification v1.1 @W3C_SPARQL_Specification.
+The definitions of the following section are an excerpt from the _Formal Definition of the SPARQL query language_ @W3C_SPARQL_Formal_Definition.
+All relevant aspects of the formal definition are clarified in this work.
+Readers interested in further details are encouraged to consult the documentation directly.

 This work focuses on a specific subset of SPARQL-SELECT queries, specifically those containing only triple patterns.
 SELECT queries can include additional components, such as value constraints, which restrict permissible variable assignments in the results.
-For instance, a constraint ensuring that an event occurred before 1900 would be expressed as `FILTER(?year < 1900)`.
+For instance, a constraint ensuring that e.g. an event occurred before 1900 would be expressed as `FILTER(?year < 1900)`.

-#todo[richtig einfügen:]
-Alternative query types include `ASK` (essentially a SELECT query that returns whether the result set is non-empty) and `DESCRIBE`, which returns an RDF graph describing a given resource (the actual result is implementation defined @W3C_SPARQL_Specification).
+Alternative SARPQL query types include `ASK` (essentially a SELECT query that returns whether the result set is non-empty) and `DESCRIBE`, which returns an RDF graph describing a given resource (the actual result is implementation defined @W3C_SPARQL_Specification).
+These queries and the data manipulation language for triplestores will not be dealt with in this work.

-#remark[
-The definitions of the following section are an excerpt from the _Formal Definition of the SPARQL query language_ @W3C_SPARQL_Formal_Definition.
-All relevant aspects of the formal definition are clarified in this work.
-Readers interested in further details are encouraged to consult the documentation directly.]

 #definition[
-  A *Basic Graph Pattern (BGP)* is a *subset* of SPARQL triple patterns
+  A *Basic Graph Pattern (BGP)* is a *subset* of SPARQL triple patterns @W3C_SPARQL_Formal_Definition
-  $(T union V) times (I union V) times (T union V)$ @W3C_SPARQL_Formal_Definition.
+  $ (T union V) times (I union V) times (T union V). $ ]<def:bgp>
-]<def:bgp>

 #definition[